budgu/MJCbiomass/bibliography.md

     - The utilization of solid fuel biomass in California involves a variety of agricultural and food processing residues, clean urban wood, and forest product residues.
 While biomass steam plants were initially constructed to mitigate pollution from open burning, they currently face challenges related to cost, efficiency, and perception of pollution.
 However, the significant availability of woody biomass from expanding tree and vine acreage presents opportunities for power, liquid fuel, and biogas production, while also reducing emissions from open burning and maximizing resource utilization.
     </pre>

-1. <details><summary>To provide context for the above, this webpage on the <a href="https://www.energy.ca.gov/publications/2021/2021-sb-100-joint-agency-report-achieving-100-percent-clean-electricity">California Energy Commission’s site entitled “2021 SB 100 Joint Agency Report, Achieving 100 Percent Clean Electricity in California: An Initial Assessment”</a> includes links to the complete report and a summary of it.
+1. To provide context for the above, this webpage on the <a href="https://www.energy.ca.gov/publications/2021/2021-sb-100-joint-agency-report-achieving-100-percent-clean-electricity">California Energy Commission’s site entitled “2021 SB 100 Joint Agency Report, Achieving 100 Percent Clean Electricity in California: An Initial Assessment”</a> includes links to the complete report and a summary of it.
 The complete report “includes a review of the policy to provide 100 percent of electricity retail sales and state loads from renewable and zero-carbon resources in California by 2045.
 The report assesses various pathways to achieve the target and an initial assessment of costs and benefits.
 The report includes results from capacity expansion modeling and makes recommendations for further analysis and actions by the joint agencies.”
-The recommendation is made to exclude “electricity generated from combustion of biomass and fossil fuels, including natural gas.”</summary>
+The recommendation is made to exclude “electricity generated from combustion of biomass and fossil fuels, including natural gas.”

 1. <details><summary>This 13 page chapter from Meadows, Randers and Meadows 2004 book entitled <a href = "https://donellameadows.org/archives/tools-for-the-transition-to-sustainability/"> Tools for the Transition to Sustainability”</a> calls for a Sustainability Revolution to follow in line after the Agricultural Revolution and the Industrial Revolution.
 It provides a nice macro history of human social evolution and some tools for change making. </summary>